raspberryfield/Project-Y/Docker/Z-Images/Z-Postgres/readme.md

     `$ docker run -p 5432:5432 --env-file ../../Env/postgres-variables.env z-postgres`
 > Tip! add **-d** to make the image run in container in detached mode in your terminal.

-Standard way of connecting to the official image:
+Standard way of running the official image:
 `$ docker run -d --name my-postgres -p 5432:5432 -e POSTGRES_PASSWORD=<my_password> postgres`
 > Tip!
 Use \ and enter to create a new line in terminal.

+Connect interactively directly to the image:
+`$ docker exec -it z-postgres /bin/sh`

 Make sure that the container is running:
     `$ docker container ls`